2-, 3- or 4-blade folding propeller – what to choose for your sailboat

 Aluminum: aluminum anodes are used in freshwater and brackish water.
 It can also work in saltwater, but zinc protects better in saltwater, especially if you dock at many different marinas or marinas with bad stray current.
 Aluminum dissolves slower than zinc.
 However you will notice visible “craters” as it erodes unevenly.

 If you frequently switch between saltwater, brackish water and freshwater, it will be a good choice to go with an aluminum anode.
 The zinc won’t protect your blades and hub in brackish and freshwater, but aluminum will.
-The aluminum anode will still be a sacrificial anode in saltwater.
+The aluminum anode will still be a sacrificial anode in saltwater, but not remotely as effective as zinc.

 Good quality propellers are an expensive cost, and therefore also meant to last long.
 When we spend a lot of money on quality, we want the value that the cost represents.
 However, there are some factors, like stray current, that makes it necessary to protect the propeller.
 On Flexofold propellers it’s very easy to replace the anode, due to the very simple propeller construction.
 You can even do it under water, if you’re up for a swim.